Consensys/doc.teku/docs/how-to/prevent-slashing/detect-doppelgangers.md

 :::

-You might still consider these side effects a worthwhile trade-off of doppelganger detection, since it can prevent more slashing.
+You might still consider these side effects a worthwhile trade-off of doppelganger detection, since it can prevent slashing.

 ## Logs